 Step 3 – Thank the Applicant

 The first sentence should thank the applicant for their time and application.
 A sentence like: “We greatly appreciate your application and your interest in our company” or “Thank you for applying for the position of [insert position].”
-This simple thank you shows your company cares about the effort it took to even apply.
+This simple thank you shows your company cares about the effort it took to apply.

 Step 4 – State the Reason for the Rejection

-If an applicant did not meet the qualifications for the position, this may be included in the rejection letter.
+If an applicant does not meet the qualifications for the position, this may be included in the rejection letter.
 It helps the applicant know why they were rejected and may prompt them to get the experience they need for the future.

 Step 5 – List the Next Steps

 The final paragraph should encourage the employee to apply again in the future if you desire or say your goodbyes.
 This does not have to be complicated.
 Simple statements are often best and prevent any miscommunication.
 You may also choose to: